West Bottoms

 Where to Shop

-Part of the West Bottoms experience is being there and exploring it yourself.
+Of course, First Weekends remain a neighborhood staple as antique sellers open their shop doors for the masses on a monthly basis.
 And whether you show up in search of a specific item or with no expectations at all, you’re sure to find artifacts from generations past at antique stores such as Good Ju Ju.
 Open only the first Friday and Saturday of each month, Good Ju Ju has been recognized multiple times as KC’s best antique and vintage store.

 Places to Eat